ckeditor/ckeditor4/tests/plugins/balloontoolbar/manual/divareascroll.md

 1. Put selection inside a link to show balloontolbar.
 2. Scroll editable.
-3. You can use other links and scroll document to test different variation.
+3. Use other links and scroll document to test different variations.

 ### Expected
 * During scroll operation balloontoolbar should remain attached to the link.